auchenberg/kenneth.io/source/_posts/2015-09-30-stepping-down-as-copenhagenjs-organizer.md

 In a matter of just a few days we had managed to join forces, we merged the existing front-end meetups into CopenhagenJS, build a website, designed a logo, and on the [21 July 2011](http://copenhagenjs.dk/2011/07/21/hello-copenhagenjs/) we announced the first meetup, where the original Podio offices were literally stuffed with wonderful people.

 With [CopenhagenJS](http://copenhagenjs.dk) I wanted to create a forum where we could discuss our problems, share ideas and most importantly get inspired.
-The name has been a bit off from the begining, as my intention was to cover front-end in broad, and not just JavaScript, but we followed a trend, and got a logo (almost) for free.
+The name has been a bit off from the beginning, as my intention was to cover front-end in broad, and not just JavaScript, but we followed a trend, and got a logo (almost) for free.
 We have meet [consistently every third Thursday](http://copenhagenjs.dk/past/) every month for more than 4 years, and have managed to build a community around front-end and JavaScript from the ground up.

 Over the years our community has grown, and we now have more than [1.100 followers](https://twitter.com/copenhagenjs), and many wonderful people joining the meetups.
 When [Bjorn](https://twitter.com/bjorn_js) stepped down as organizer, [Peter Müller](https://twitter.com/_munter_) stepped up, who for the past years, has been driving the community together with me.